Attack on Nibeiwa: British plan

 Training Exercise No.1 was held from 25 to 26 November near Matruh, on a model marked to resemble the Italian camps at Nibeiwa and the Tummars, and the troops were told that another rehearsal would be run in early December.
 The exercise was useful in providing experience in night moves under moonlight and attack tactics against a defensive position in the desert.
 A Method of Attack on an entrenched Camp in the Desert was distributed to units ready for Training Exercise No.2.

 The 7th Armoured Division and the 4th Indian Division were reinforced with the British 16th Infantry Brigade, the 7th RTR and the Matruh Garrison Force of a Coldstream Guards battalion and a battery of field artillery; the 7th Indian Brigade was to act as a reserve and protect the lines of communication.
 Guarded by the Support Group, the rest of 7th Armoured Division and the 4th Indian Division were to drive between Nibeiwa and the Sofafi camps and then attack Nibeiwa from the west with the 11th Indian Infantry Brigade (Colonel Reginald Savory) and 47 Matilda II tanks of the 7th RTR.
 The cruiser tanks of the 7th Armoured Division were to prevent a counter-attack from Sofafi and cover the left flank of the 4th Indian Division.
 Once Nibewa had been captured, the attackers would move on to the Tummars.
-Each division was to have a field supply depot about 40 mi west of Matruh, which were elaborately camouflaged and filled sufficiently for five days' operations and two-day's supply of water.
+Each division was to have a field supply depot about 40 mi west of Matruh, which were elaborately camouflaged and filled sufficiently for five days' operations and two days' supply of water.
 If the attack succeeded, the 7th Armoured Division tanks were to drive north to cut off the Italian line of retreat from Sidi Barrani while the Indians captured the other camps near the port.
 Maktila was to be cut off by the Matruh Garrison Force, and the tanks were to drive for Buq Buq to cut off the retreat of the garrison to Sollum.